 - Apply to serve.
-Acting as an advisory body to the AACR leadership, the AMC reflects the diversity represented by the growing and ever-changing needs of AACR associate members.
+Acting as an advisory body to the AACR leadership, the AMC reflects the diversity represented by the growing and ever-changing needs of AACR Associate Members.
 Early-career scientists from any cancer research field at the graduate, medical student or resident, and clinical or postdoctoral stage of their career may apply during the summer to serve a three-year term on the AMC starting the following spring.
-Four candidates are selected annually to join the AMC based on their research strengths, leadership experience, capacity to take on extracurricular roles, and the diversity they could provide.
+Four candidates are selected annually to join the AMC based on their research strengths, leadership experience, commitment and capacity to take on extracurricular roles, and the diversity they could provide.